osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

  ```

 ##### Response
-All Measurements from both Streams, with default values at indexes where a Stream does not have a value.
+All Measurements from both Streams, with default values at indexes where a stream does not have a value.

 ##### Example response body
 ```json